MicrosoftDocs/connected-spaces/articles/ase-connect.md

         ![XXX.](media/ase-activate-4.jpg "XXX")

     5. Copy the Application ID and the Object ID of the newly created service principal.
-You'll use these IDs when you add the gateway device (below).
+You'll use these IDs when you add the gateway device (see below).

         ![XXX.](media/ase-activate-5.jpg "XXX")